esakm/ransomware/README.md

-## This is an attempt to write undetectable ransomware by using no crypto libraries.
+## Undetectable ransomware by using no crypto libraries!

 ### The following algorithms are implemented: